Skip to main content

 To see the up-to-date number of cases in a view, switch to that view.

-You can organize the case views into groups (see “Organize case views into view groups” further in this article).
+You can organize the case views into groups (see “Organize case views in the Care main menu” further in this article).

 Steps: